Carnegie Mellon University

 Undergraduate

-To bridge the gap between demand and supply for CS technologists, while also helping to shrink the divide between urban and rural areas, we are partnering with a geographically and culturally diverse set of community colleges and educational partners to co-design a project-based curriculum at intersection of AI and liberal arts.
+To bridge the gap between demand and supply for CS technologists, while also helping to shrink the divide between urban and rural areas, we are partnering with community colleges and educational organizations across a wide geographic area to co-design a project-based curriculum at intersection of AI and liberal arts.
 Additionally, we provide opportunities for undergraduates to engage with our research efforts.

 Graduate